The Clancy Brothers: In the late 1980s and 1990s

 The Bob Dylan concert inspired the recording of the first studio album by the Clancy Brothers in over twenty years, since 1973's Greatest Hits.
 Released in late 1995, Older But No Wiser introduced all newly recorded songs with the exception of "When the Ship Comes In", which the group performed at the Dylan concert.
 It was the only recording to feature the line-up of Paddy, Bobby, Liam Clancy, and Robbie O'Connell.
 Older But No Wiser was the Clancy Brothers' final album.

 The Irish Festival Cruises had led to financial disputes between Paddy and Liam.
 Liam decided to leave the group because of this.
 Robbie O'Connell, now with the group for nineteen years, was ready for a change as well.
 The two left the Clancy Brothers together and formed their own duo, simply called Liam Clancy and Robbie O'Connell.
 Before splitting up, the Clancy brothers and Robbie O'Connell gave a Farewell Tour of Ireland and America in February and March 1996.
 One performance in Clonmel as part of their Irish tour was televised and later released on video and DVD as The Clancy Brothers and Robbie O'Connell: Farewell to Ireland.
-On the album Older But No Wiser and the concert video Farewell to Ireland, respectively, two sons of Clancy brothers made their recording debuts.
+On the album Older But No Wiser and the concert video Farewell to Ireland, respectively, two sons of the Clancy brothers made their recording debuts.
 Dónal Clancy, Liam's youngest son, played backup on the studio album, while Bobby's son Finbarr Clancy performed with the group on the filmed Farewell concert.
 Bobby was not well at this time and Finbarr was brought on, in part, to aid his father for this concert.
 He had first performed with the group the previous year as a replacement for his father when he had heart surgery.
 Finbarr did not join them for the American tour.

 Later groupings

 After the break-up, Paddy and Bobby continued touring as the Clancy Brothers, with Bobby's son Finbarr Clancy becoming an official member of the group.
-The trio added longtime friend of Bobby's daughter Aoife, Eddie Dillon, to the group for a thirteen city engagement in early 1997.
+The trio added a longtime friend of Bobby's daughter Aoife, Eddie Dillon, to the group for a thirteen-city engagement in early 1997.
 The quartet was known as the Clancy Brothers and Eddie Dillon.
 Eddie Dillon, a Boston-based musician, is the only American ever to perform with the Clancy Brothers.

 Liam Clancy and Robbie O'Connell toured for a while as a duo, but very soon added Liam's son Dónal Clancy to the mix, forming the group, Clancy, O'Connell & Clancy.
 They released two albums together, an eponymous debut album in 1997 and an album of sea songs in 1998, The Wild and Wasteful Ocean.
 Robbie O'Connell regards the eponymous Clancy, O'Connell and Clancy album to be his favourite of all his recordings.
 In 1999, with Liam in Ireland, Robbie in Massachusetts, and Dónal in New York, the trio decided to call it quits as a full-time group.
 They did, however, occasionally regroup for additional concerts together thereafter.